deepsense-ai/seahorse/seahorse-workflow-executor/docs/getting_started.md

 3. Go to the catalog with `docker-compose.yml` file and run `docker-compose up` from the command line.
 4. Go to <a target="_blank" href="{{ site.SEAHORSE_EDITOR_ADDRESS }}">{{ site.SEAHORSE_EDITOR_ADDRESS }}</a> and start using Seahorse!

-For more details and troubleshooting go to [Seahorse Standalone Deployment mode page](./deployment/standalone.html#dockerized-seahorse-standalone).
+For more details and troubleshooting go to [Seahorse Deployment page](./deployment.html#dockerized-seahorse).

 ## Use Seahorse